fbpx

 The second option is to settle the workers’ compensation claim for a one-time lump-sum payment.
 Negotiating a settlement can be beneficial for a variety of reasons, as long as you know how much you are entitled to recover.

 The workers’ compensation law in North Carolina entitles eligible employees to two main types of benefits: medical and disability.
-When calculating an appropriate settlement value, it is necessary to approach each type of benefit separately.
+When calculating an appropriate settlement value, it is necessary to approach each benefit separately.

 Calculating Medical Benefits in a Workers’ Compensation Settlement

-Medical benefits cover the cost of diagnosing, treating, and recovering from a job-related injury.
 Injured employees who are eligible for workers’ compensation are entitled to receive medical benefits until they either fully recover or reach maximum medical improvement (MMI).
 An injured employee is considered to have reached MMI if additional treatment and/or therapy is no longer effective in improving their condition.

 When calculating a settlement, it is critical to have a comprehensive understanding of your medical needs.
 In this regard, it is important not to rely solely on the advice of your employer’s designated healthcare provider.